Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 • performs work remotely.

 Checking working conditions is carried out at all workplaces, taking into account their similarity.
-Jobs that:
+Equivalent jobs are those that:

-• are located in the same type of zones with the same lighting, ventilation and heating conditions;
+• are located in the same type of zones with the same conditions of lighting, ventilation and heating;

 • equipped with the same production equipment and personal protective equipment;

-• imply the work of employees with the same positions and labor functions.
+• assume the work of employees with the same positions and labor functions.

-Despite the fact that only one fifth of similar jobs (but not less than two) are checked, the results of the special assessment of working conditions apply to all similar jobs.
+Despite the fact that only a fifth of similar jobs (but not less than two) are subject to verification, the results of a special assessment of working conditions apply to all similar jobs.

-From 2014 to 2018, the legislators provided for a transitional period, during which the results of the previously carried out certification of workplaces will be valid and a phased implementation of a complex of assessment measures is possible.
-However, there are jobs where SAW should be carried out immediately.
-The Law on SOUT lists the terms given to employers to obtain the primary results of the planned special assessment for various groups of jobs:
+From 2014 to 2018, legislators have provided for a transitional period during which the results of the previously conducted certification of workplaces will be valid and a stage-by-stage implementation of a set of assessment measures will be possible.
+However, there are workplaces where SOUT needs to be carried out immediately.
+The Law on SOUT lists the deadlines given to employers for obtaining the primary results of a planned special assessment for various groups of jobs:

-1) At workplaces certified before entry into force of the Law on SOUT, a special assessment is made until the end of the validity of the certification results, i.e. within five years from the date of its holding.
+1) At workplaces certified up to entry into force of the Law on SOUT, the special assessment is carried out until the end of the validity of the certification results, i.e. within five years from the date of its implementation.

 Important!
-At the initiative of the employer, it is possible to carry out a planned special assessment ahead of schedule.
-This may be required in the case when the working conditions at the workplace have been improved since the certification, and based on the results of the SAWS, the employer plans to reduce its costs for providing guarantees and compensations to preferential categories of employees.
+At the initiative of the employer, an early scheduled special assessment is possible.
+This may be required if the working conditions at the workplace have been improved since the certification, and, based on the results of the SOUT, the employer plans to reduce its costs for providing guarantees and compensations to preferential categories of employees.

-2) At workplaces that are valid and not subject to certification earlier:
+2) At workplaces that are active and not subject to certification earlier:

-a) The special assessment is carried out until December 31, 2018, if the type of these jobs is not listed in clauses 1, 2, part 6 of Art.
+A) The special assessment is carried out until December 31, 2018, if the type of these jobs is not listed in paragraphs 1, 2, part 6 of Art.
 10 of the Law on SOUT.
-This list includes workplaces of employees whose duties are related exclusively to:
+This list includes the workplaces of employees whose duties are related exclusively to:

 • work on computers;

-• periodic use of printers, copiers, and household appliances.
+• periodic use of printers, photocopiers, as well as household appliances.

-However, the process of organizing the SOUT itself should be carried out in stages and not be postponed until the end of 2018.
-After all, the rush demand for the services of experts and the workload of specialized organizations - appraisers at the end of the transition period can create conditions in which obtaining the results of the SAWS within the specified time frame will become impossible.
+However, the process of organizing the SAUT should be carried out in stages and not postponed until the end of 2018.
+After all, the rush demand for the services of experts and the workload of specialized organizations - appraisers at the end of the transition period may create conditions in which it will become impossible to obtain the results of the SATS within the specified time frame.

-• guarantees and compensation in connection with hazardous and harmful working conditions.
+• guarantees and compensations in connection with dangerous and harmful working conditions.

-When the five-year term ends the results of the primary SAWS, it becomes necessary to re-evaluate, but only for those employers who previously had hazardous or harmful working conditions.
-For employers who have in their hands a declaration of conformity of workplaces with established standards (of course, if the working conditions have not changed and remain safe), the effect of the results recorded by the primary SAWS is extended for the next five years, reducing the employer's costs for carrying out special assessment measures.
+When does the five year term end? the results of the primary SUT, it becomes necessary to re-evaluate, but only for those employers who have previously identified hazardous or harmful working conditions.
+For employers who have a declaration of compliance of workplaces with established standards (of course, if working conditions have not changed and remain safe), the effect of the results recorded by the primary SOUT is extended for the next five years, reducing the employer's costs for special assessment activities.

-If there are no circumstances that cancel the effect of the declaration, according to experts, it will continue to work, because the Law on SAUT does not provide for the number of possible extensions.
-However, judicial practice has not yet been formed on this issue, and it is quite possible that other opinions may soon arise.
+If no circumstances arise that invalidate the declaration, it, according to experts, will continue to work, because the Law on SATS does not provide for the number of possible extensions.
+However, there is no jurisprudence on this issue, and it is quite possible that other opinions may soon arise.

-In what cases is an unscheduled SAUT required?
+In what cases is an unscheduled SOUT required?

-The transitional period does not apply to unscheduled special assessments, which means that now all employers who have the events listed in Art.
-17 of the Law on SAUT, within six months are obliged to carry out unscheduled measures to assess working conditions.
-Conditions causing unscheduled SAWS include:
+The transition period does not apply to unscheduled special assessments, which means that now all employers who experience the events listed in Art.
+17 of the Law on SUT, within six months they are required to carry out unscheduled measures to assess working conditions.
+Conditions that cause an unscheduled SOUT include:

-• the emergence of new jobs, including for only registered employers;
+• the emergence of new jobs, including those for only registered employers;

-• the change production process, the composition of the materials used and other factors that may affect the harmfulness and danger of labor for employees;
+• change production process, the composition of the materials used and other factors that may affect the harmfulness and danger of labor for workers;

-• an employee's occupational disease or an industrial accident, the occurrence of which is associated with dangerous conditions work;
+• an occupational disease of an employee or an accident at work, the occurrence of which is associated with hazardous conditions work;

 • union demand;